jneug/typst-mantys/src/api/commands.typ

 // )

-/// Shows a command propertie (annotation).
+/// Shows a command property (annotation).
 /// This should be used in the #barg[body] of #cmd-[command] to
 /// annotate a function with some special meaning.
 ///